Andykumar412/PhotoFeed/README.md

-# Using the Unsplash API to get the list of photos with infinite scrolling features
+# Using the Unsplash API to get the list of photos with infinite scrolling feature

 Link for the website [https://hopeful-dubinsky-a0a13b.netlify.app/](https://hopeful-dubinsky-a0a13b.netlify.app/)